CGJennings/se3docs/docs/um-release-notes.md

 ### For plug-in developers

+* Added `arkham.Subprocess.launch` to simplify starting a child process that uses an executable class in the app JAR.

 * A host of script engine updates bring the JS engine close to ES6 level.
 This includes arrow functions, object/class methods, destructuring assignment improvements, new native JS object methods, and many bug fixes and performance improvements.
 More details and examples of these changes can be found under the notes for beta build 3970.

 * [Improved scripting (JS) API documentation](assets/jsdoc/) is now in beta.
 This corrects and expands existing documentation, links to the Java API when relevant, and includes basic documentation for built-in JS objects (`Array`, `Function`, and so on).
 The [Typescript definition files](https://github.com/CGJennings/se3docs/tree/master/script-lib-types) used to generate these docs are included in the se3docs repository.
 Suggestions, corrections, and improvements welcome.
 The [original JS API documentation](assets/jsdoc-legacy/) is still available during the transition.

 * The `DefaultPortrait.setSyntheticEdgeLimit` method lets developers extend the edges of the portrait, similar to adding synthetic bleed margins to a `Sheet`.

 * Added `HSBPanel.setTitle`/`getTitle` to change `tintPanel` title label.

 * Added `StrangeEons.getUrlForDocPage` to get a URL for a page in the se3docs site given its base file name (e.g., `"dm-preferences"`).

 * Method `FillInPreferenceCategory.addHelp` no longer takes a third argument (old code will still work).

 * Deprecated `JHelpButton.setWikiPage`; this now forwards to `setHelpPage`.

 * Removed `arkham.project.PluginWizard` (superseded by `PluginWizardDialog`).

 * Removed deprecated `arkham.dialog.prefs.SBOrderedList`.

 * Removed `PlatformSupport.isOSXMinorVersionAtLeast`, `isUsingAquaDerivedLookAndFeel`, `isUsingOSXSystemLookAndFeel`, `isUsingQuaquaLookAndFeel`.

 * The `OPT_*` bit flags in DIY are now package private; the methods `getAdvancedFlags()`, `setAdvancedFlags` and `isAdvancedFlagAvailable` have been removed.
 Use the relevant public methods instead: `setTransparentFaces`, `setVariableSizedFaces`, `setPortraitBackgroundFilled`, `setMarkerBackgroundFilled`, `setPortraitScaleUsesMinimum`, `setMarkerScaleUsesMinimum`,  `setPortraitClipping`, `setMarkerClipping`, `setCustomPortraitHandling` and the complementary getters.

 * The following classes have been removed: `GestureToolkit`, `GestureEvent`, `GestureListener`, `GestureEventAdapter`, `GestureCommand`.

 * In class `PluginBundlePublisher`, methods that used to take a `ProgressListener` parameter no longer do, as underlying infrastructure needed to support this has been removed in newer versions of Java.

 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.

 * The constant `self` is set to the script's global scope for consistency with other JS environments.

 * The `debug` script library has been removed.
 Use the built-in [source-level debugger](dm-debugger.md) instead.
 The `uiutils` library has been removed, though some useful functions from that library are now included in `utils.js` in the [Plug-in Authoring Kit](dm-pak.md).

 * The `libutils` script library is deprecated, with no plans for removal.
 It can still be used, but won't be featured in documentation and is no longer "registered" as a built-in library.

 * `ImageUtils.crop`: the `width` and `height` are now optional; if left off they default to include the remainder of the image.

 * `ImageUtils.tint`: corrected the (new version of the) documentation to state that the hue shift is measured in rotations, not degrees.

 * Added `ImageUtils.trim` (trims transparent pixels from image edges).

 * Support for **SE2 Compatibility Mode** has been removed: the class `PluginContext2xImpl` has been removed and is no longer returned from `PluginContextFactory`; the `*.ljs` ("legacy" JS) versions of script libraries have been removed; the **Preferences** dialog no longer lists the relevant settings; the setting key `script-SE2-compatibility` no longer has a default value, is not migrated, and has no effect if set.

 * Removed support for reading API documentation via the `javadoc://` and `scriptdoc://` protocols.
 The related classes `ca.cgjennings.io.protocols.CapturedStream`, `ca.cgjennings.io.protocols.SurrogateConnection`, `ca.cgjennings.io.protocols.APIDocumentCache` have also been removed.

 * The `sprintf`-style script library functions will now coerce numeric values when possible.
 This means that, for example, you can now pass a regular JS number to a `"%d"` conversion and it will not throw an exception.
 It is also now possible to pass a `Locale` or `Language` as the first argument to localize formatting (previously the interface locale was always used).
 Passing a locale of `null` as the first argument will prevent localization.